prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 * mod_hostinglimits RPM is removed.

 :::tip Note
-**cldeploy doesn't remove the kernel** to prevent condition when server has no kernels and wouldn't boot.
-Instead, script provide the instructions on how you could remove it manually later, when it is safe to do so.
+**cldeploy doesn't remove the kernel** to prevent situations where the server has no kernels and won't boot.
+Instead, the script provides instructions on how you could remove it manually later, when it is safe to do so.
 :::

-On cPanel servers, rebuild of Apache with EasyApache will complete the conversion back, but doesn't have to be performed immediately.<sup> *</sup>
+On cPanel servers, rebuilding Apache with EasyApache will complete the reversion, but doesn't have to be performed immediately.

-On DirectAdmin servers, rebuild of Apache with custombuild will complete the conversion back, but doesn't have to be performed immediately.
+On DirectAdmin servers, rebuilding Apache with custombuild will complete the reversion, but doesn't have to be performed immediately.

 More information is also available here: [Uninstall CloudLinux](/cloudlinuxos/cloudlinux_installation/#uninstalling).